Project duration: 1 June 2020 - 31 May 2024

 - Social Inclusion, Megacities and Climate Change.

-The T-Labs will support experiments that combine Lab themes with heritage, culture and creativity; focussing on how prototypes can maximise good growth, wellbeing and ecological regeneration.
+The T-Labs supported experiments that combined Lab themes with heritage, culture and creativity; focussing on how prototypes can maximise good growth, wellbeing and ecological regeneration.

-Characterized by a combination of design, arts and creativity, community-building and robust monitoring and evaluation expertise, the transformation agency will accompany the Local Coalitions throughout the co-design, implementation, governance, monitoring and evaluation of the Euston project.
+Characterized by a combination of design, arts and creativity, community-building and robust monitoring and evaluation expertise, the transformation agency accompanied the Local Coalitions throughout the co-design, implementation, governance, monitoring and evaluation of the Euston project.

 Partners